Explanation of Orders Received for Machinery

 6. Definition of Users

-However, when agencies - including trading houses, construction companies, and leasing businesses - are involved, the user shall be the party who will actually use the machinery.
-Or, if the final consumer is unclear, the order will be regarded as arising from an agency, construction company, or leasing business (classified as other non-manufacturing entity).
-When the type of machinery is identified as being ultimately destined for export, the machinery will be designated as "ordered from overseas," even if it is a re-order from a domestic business.
+For the purposes of the survey, users are defined as those businesses that have outstanding orders (i.e. hold contracts) directly with the manufacturers surveyed.
+However, when agencies (including trading houses), construction companies, and goods leasing businesses are involved, the user shall be the party who will actually use the machinery.
+Or, if the final user is unclear, the order will be regarded as arising from an agency, construction company, or goods leasing business.
+When the type of machinery is identified as being ultimately destined for export, the machinery will be designated as "ordered from overseas, " even if it is a re-order from a domestic business.
+When the user is operating in two or more types of business, they will be classified according to the type of business conducted by the office ordering the machinery in question.
+In cases where classification is difficult, they will be classified in accordance with whatever their main line of business is.

 7. Consumption Tax